What is an NFTicket?

-The NFTicket thus serves as the ultimate jeton or access token, enabling all-round ease, and ensuing that the organizer of the event or the collector of the tolls can rest assured that only the person who holds it will be use the service provided.
+The NFTicket thus serves as the ultimate jetton or access token, enabling all-round ease and ensuing that the organizer of the event or the collector of the tolls can rest assured that only the person who holds the valid NFTicket will be able to use the service ascribed.

 Examples of special NFTicket features

-Linking fans for online meet-and-greet with the band that take place over the course of the year following the event, with fan clubs formed by holders of those specific NFT tickets and meetup structured around the date where the band members will drop by or anniversaries of the event that bought them altogether the first place.
+Linking fans for online meet-and-greet with the band that take place over the course of the year following the event, with fan clubs formed by holders of those specific NFT tickets and meetups structured around the event, where band members drop by, or anniversaries of the event that first bought the newly formed fan troupe together.

 For the entertainment industry, but also far removed, in routine corporate life and beyond, at conferences, courses and learning generally, the NFTicket paves the way for intimacy, belonging/loyalty, and engagement on a level that has not previously been an option.